 This heightened mortality risk was most prominent in the year following the diagnosis of self-neglect.

 Elder self-neglect is a more prevalent dilemma than most people recognize.
 In fact, most research points to self-neglect being the most common form of elder abuse.
+A confusing statement, as self-neglect is a form of abuse that doesn't involve others at all.

 Self-neglect comes in a variety of flavors.
 Some elders stop taking their medications, others cease cleaning their home, still others stop bathing and grooming.
-The Rush University study found that elders who have a social network that is either lacking or nonexistent is more prone to falling into a pattern of self-neglect.
+The Rush University study found that elders who have a social network that is either lacking or nonexistent are more prone to falling into a dangerous pattern of self-neglect.

 Even if they don't yet require outside care, be sure to keep an eye on your elderly loved ones.
+Illnesses or conditions that follow a progressive pattern such as dementia, Parkinson's, depression, or addiction may lead to a gradual loss of ability or interest in self care.

 There are often local agencies that you can contact to help assist an elder who is not taking care of themselves.
 Adult Protective Services are duty-bound to investigate every claim of abuse and neglect that is reported to them.
 They have experience in dealing with self-neglecting elders and have a number of resources available to them to help an elder in need.